arm-software-inc/tuneradio/README.md

 `$ npm run mobile`

 ## Base
-This project will have base components that will be used in both projects (web and mobiel), like:
+This project will have base components that will be used in both projects (web and mobile), like:

 - header
 - footer